Chapter 2, Part A: The Door of Hazel, The Castle of the Wolf

 “With the circumstances being rather unusual, it would be best to accommodate her until it is light.
 The roads will be much safer for travelers then.”

-“Yes, sir” Hastings bowed.
+Hastings bowed.
+“Yes, sir.”

 Hastings coughed, reminding her that she had not quite been left alone.
-“The master does not like his staff to loiter or to indulge their curiosities.
+“The master does not like his staff to loiter or to indulge their curiosity.
 They know to leave you be.
 As for the master, he does seems rather unsettled, Miss.”

 “I do not mean to impose,” Elanore spoke gently.
+“And I regret that I have disturbed him.”

 The man chuckled.
-“No one ever knows what to do.
-There is no logic to those things, I’m afraid. “
+“Rarely does one know what to do when faced with something strange.
+And there is no logic to those things, I’m afraid. ”

-“As for the master,” Hastings followed her inside in order to tend to the fire.
-“He has a tendency to seem impolite, young miss, but he has much on his mind.
-Your experience on the road, I’m sure is troubling him, Miss.”
+Hastings followed her inside in order to tend to the fire.
+Again he seemed intent on apologizing.
+“As for the master, please forgive him.
+He has a tendency to seem impolite, but he has much on his mind.
+Your experience on the road likely troubles him, Miss.”

-“Indeed,” the older man tilted his head as he assisted her with removing her scarlet cloak.
-“We do not receive many people, I’m afraid.
-If there is something strange about our manners, please do not take offense or think less of our master.
-He is simply a solitary person, unused to more cheerful society.”
+The older man smiled cautiously as he assisted her with removing her scarlet cloak.
+“If there is something strange about our manners, please do not think less of our master.
+We do not receive many people, I’m afraid.”
+He paused for a moment.
+“And our lord is a solitary person, unused to more cheerful society.”

 Hastings bowed in acknowledgement.
 “One last thing, Miss Redley.
 And it will also seem rather impolite to mention this—“